 Many are in the early stages of growth, and won’t have big budgets for traditional above the line (ATL) TV and outdoor campaigns.
 The Pay Per Click lottery might be just as unfeasible.
 Known in some circles as the ‘crack cocaine’ of marketing, PPC can offer brands a quick hit for reach and clicks.
 It can be an expensive space which needs to be maintained by a steady flow of budget.

-For that reason, content marketing could be the goldilocks of marketing for SaaS companies.
+For that reason, out of all forms of marketing, we’re saying that content marketing is the goldilocks for SaaS companies.
 The content approach is about leveraging owned space (your website) over rented space (social media and display platforms).
 It’s focused on building a suite of strategic assets – like blogs, videos, and eBooks – that consistently return value and attract leads for years; not just for a two-week campaign.
 At 256, we’ve seen our clients acquire leads from content created two or even three years ago.

 This long-term content is known as ‘evergreen content’, as its worth is cumulative.
 The older the content, the more kudos it’s given by Google’s web crawlers.

 Indeed, inbound marketing with content is a match made in heaven for your outbound sales efforts, too.
 Because, let’s face it, cold calling customers about a service they have never heard of can be a tough slog.
 Imagine your sales rep had some compelling content to help the process, or convert the users who were on the fence?
 Or even better: what if your sales team already knew a prospect was interested in your product because they’d downloaded or read relevant content you’ve created?